 Training and Supervision of Staff

-All staff participate in a rigorous week-long training program before the start of camp.
+Staff members participate in a rigorous week-long training program before the start of camp.
 Their education continues during the summer with ongoing discussion of group dynamics, the well-being of individual campers, programming, and logistics.
 The staff are there to ensure that your child feels safe, nurtured, happy and accepted by the camp community.